DSXiangLi/DecryptPrompt/README.md

     - Beyond Chain-of-Thought: A Survey of Chain-of-X Paradigms for LLMs
     - To CoT or not to CoT?
 Chain-of-thought helps mainly on math and symbolic reasoning :star:
     - Why think step by step?
 Reasoning emerges from the locality of experience
+   -  Internal Consistency and Self-Feedback in Large Language Models: A Survey :star:
+   - Iteration Head: A Mechanistic Study of Chain-of-Thought :star:
+   - The Impact of Reasoning Step Length on Large Language Models :star:
 - 小模型COT蒸馏
     - Specializing Smaller Language Models towards Multi-Step Reasoning   :star:
     - Teaching Small Language Models to Reason